egzakt/UnifikSystemBundle/Resources/doc/deletable.md

 =========================

 This service is a core functionality of this framework.
 It's intended to be used when you want to delete an entity from your application.
-In fact, it's working in the background, you will never call the service directly.
+In fact, the process runs in the background, you will never call the service directly.
 But how does it work ?

 ## Inside the controller